oskarsinger/hosinger/weekly_progress.md

 ####Previous Work
 * Should eventually read about submodularity if we work with MDPs or semi-MDPs.

+* I added the measure-transformed CCA paper to my reading list.
+This could be a great starting point for the heterogenenous population model.
+It has interesting theoretical properties, and, according to the paper, its not much more complicated to implement that regular linear CCA.
+I need to figure out what it uses for the SVD routine under the hood.
+Hopefully its TroppSVD.

-* Look at the non-Gaussian CCA paper with the Radon-Nikodym derivative.
-This could be a start for our PH model.
-If we want to extend to an online scenario, should investigate the Dean Foster online CCA paper.
+* If we want to extend to an online scenario, should investigate Dean Foster's students' online CCA paper, although I don't yet know enough about Yaya's project to know if that's necessary.
+I started reading the paper a bit more in depth since I have the background from Golub and Zha now.
+Its much easier to follow.

+* I read a bunch of Golub and Zha's 1992 paper on CCA.
+I didn't get to the actual computation section, but we probably don't want to use their method anyway since its from 1992.
+I was mostly interested in the problem formulation section since the paper I am reading now relies on Gloub and Zha's problem formulation without giving much detail.
+It offered multiple perspectives, which was quite helpful, although I still have a few questions on some proof details.

+* I read about half of the Joulani paper on delayed rewards and discussed it with Kareem.
+Its pretty clear from the paper that we'll need to significantly modify our approach to address the core of the 'subscription-based service' problem.
+    * In the paper, they assume that no information/reward is received until the delaye feedback comes back all at once.
+Since we expect something like month payments, this does not fit our model.
+    * They see delay as completely undesirable.
+We see delay as desirable, but we would prefer if a group with shorter expected subscription length tends to cut their subscription earlier so that we stop recruiting them and start recruiting the other group as soon as possible.

+* This is a bit out of left field, but I was reading about sum-of-squares optimization last night.
+    * It is related to convex algebraic geometry and semi-definite programming.
+Basically, the idea is to find the coefficient matrix of a convex quadratic of polynomial equations, as in the x in the equation x^TAx is actually a polynomial whose square somehow models our problem, and we want to find optimal A.
+    * It has become popular in the robotics and control communities lately.
+I have a friend at U-M in the MechE department whose adviser wants to use it to put a highly non-convex 'safety' distribution over possible routes from one location to another on a physical map.
+    * It is super cool and seems like a powerful tool just in terms of offering more expressive models.
+I am wondering if it is relevant to us given our eventual goal of reinforcement learning, which as strong ties to control and robotics.
+This is probably something we'd look at much later, but I'd like to throw it out there now.

 ####Our Ideas
 * Could we make the posterior in a Thompson sampling scenario dependent on our topic model by adding appropriate edges in a graphical model?
 This might provide an opportunity for interesting structure learning.

-* Extend the non-Gaussian CCA to an online scenario.
+* Extend the measure-transformed CCA to an online scenario.
 This could be a very interesting problem on its own.
+Maybe we could use the Dean Foster paper.

 * If we start looking at MDPs or semi-MDPs, should think about showing the submodularity of the Bellman equation updates.
 If we can show a submodular property to the dynamic programming problem, we can put nice error bounds on it.

 * There are definitely multiple opportunities to apply the delayed rewards algorithms on this data set.
-Maybe to predict whether a preventative treatment will be effective.

-* Met with Kareem and discussed the fact that the Joulani paper's formulation (and all previous work on delayed rewards for that matter) does not really fit our problem.
-He has an idea of how to address this by parameterizing the length of the delay with a geometric distribution.

-* Maybe we could use the Dean Foster CCA paper to extend the non-Gaussian CCA to a stochastic/online setting.
+I can think of a couple examples of actions with delayed but incremental feedback:
+    * The spread of the virus is a delayed effect of the action of innoculation.
+    * The extent of success of a treatment could be a delayed reward of the treatment.

+* Met with Kareem and discussed the Joulani paper.
+He thinks that we can get better regret bounds by imposing the additional structure of our problem onto the scenario they propose.
+A naive attempt doesn't get us anywhere, but he thinks a good direction is to put a geometric distribution on subscription length.

 ####Data
-* Going to think about applying PH models to Yaya's virus data set.
+* For now, I will probably just use simulated data sets or data sets from UCI ML repo.
+It should be pretty easy to

+* Still waiting on data from Eric.
+He still hasn't really said what kind of data we'd use for the delayed rewards problem, although I think there'd be opportunities for it in Yaya's data set.

 ####Engineering
 * Started implementing code for bandits with delayed reward experiments.
 Right now, I have a first draft of the BOLD meta-algorithm written up in Python.